GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

     surface for a method that is not used in any consumers, there would be no diamond dependency conflicts due to the breakage, so a package rename is a high-cost transition with no real benefit.
-Conversely, if a library breaks the surface for a method that is used at in many places at multiple levels of the dependency graph, there would be a huge amount of diamond dependency conflicts if the package isn't renamed, so a package rename is preferrable.
+Conversely, if a library breaks the surface for a method that is used in many places at multiple levels of the dependency graph, there would be a huge amount of diamond dependency conflicts if the package isn't renamed, so a package rename is preferrable.
 Generally, the wider the usage of the features